Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudkms-v1/readme.md

 await gapi.client.cloudkms.folders.getKajPolicyConfig({name: 'name'});

 /*
-Updates the AutokeyConfig for a folder or a project.
+Updates the AutokeyConfig for a folder.
 The caller must have both `cloudkms.autokeyConfigs.update` permission on the parent folder and `cloudkms.cryptoKeys.setIamPolicy` permission on the provided key project.
 A KeyHandle creation in the folder's descendant projects will use this configuration to determine where to create the resulting CryptoKey.
 */
 await gapi.client.cloudkms.folders.updateAutokeyConfig({name: 'name'});